PennyLaneAI/pennylane/doc/development/plugins.rst

 * :attr:`~.Operation.grad_recipe`: The gradient recipe for the analytic ``'A'`` method.
 This is a tuple with one nested list per operation parameter.
-For parameter :math:`k`, the nested list contains elements of the form :math:`[c_i, a_i, s_i]`, resulting in a gradient recipe of
+For parameter :math:`\phi_k`, the nested list contains elements of the form :math:`[c_i, a_i, s_i]`, resulting in a gradient recipe of

   .. math:: \frac{\partial}{\partial\phi_k}f(\phi_k) = \sum_{i} c_i * f(a_i * \phi_k+s_i),